PacktPublishing/Modern-Full-Stack-React-Projects/ch5/README.md

-# Full-Stack React Projects / Chapter 5
+# Modern Full-Stack React Projects / Chapter 5

 _Deploying the Application with Docker and CI/CD_